Open-Archypelago/Archypelago/building-blocks/problem-statement/Architecture-Challenge.md

 - Gained an understanding what successful resolution looks like​
 - Established there is a potential route to success
 - Identified the key stakeholders who must commit to delivering success​
-- Determined if there is potential enterprise architecture to do​
+- Determined if there is potential enterprise architecture work to carry out

 ---